 Quiet Meadow Farm

-For something a bit more rustic, Quiet Meadow Farm in Mapleton is a must-see.
+For a more rustic wedding venue in Utah, Quiet Meadow Farm in Mapleton is a must-see.
 Nestled at the base of the mountains about an hour southeast of SLC and 12 minutes south of Provo, Quiet Meadow Farm becomes a lush, green landscape in the summer and a magical, snow-covered wonderland in the winter.
 A fenced lawn just steps from the barn is a beautiful location for outdoor weddings, while the venue’s orchards are perfect for portraits or a unique reception setting.
 Quiet Meadow Farm is a full-service outdoor wedding venue in Utah that provides tables, linens, chairs, centerpieces, and a variety of decor—plus, the venue’s event coordinator and staff will handle all of the setup and cleanup.

 Sleepy Ridge Weddings